What is a hernia?

 An incarcerated hernia is when a loop of your intestine gets stuck in the hernia.
 This can cause a blocked intestine Intestinal Obstruction You have a small intestine and a large intestine.
 The small intestine is a long coiled tube that connects your stomach to your large intestine.
 The large intestine is shorter but wider and leads... read more .

 A strangulated hernia is when your intestine is trapped so tightly that its blood supply is cut off.
-The part of the intestine that isn't getting enough blood can burst and die and, if not treated, can kill you.
+The part of the intestine that isn't getting enough blood can die and, if not treated, that can kill you.
 A strangulated hernia can cause the following symptoms:

 Steady pain that gets worse with time

 Feeling sick to your stomach and throwing up

 Tenderness of the bulge when touched